LukasLeppich/LiveAnnotationTool/README.md

 3. Press "Load" to load the annotation file
 4. Enter the timestamp of the recording start into the "Recording started" field
 5. Press "Update times"

+### Create EAF-File for ELAN

+1. Select "Review annotation" on the main view
+2. Select the annotation File
+3. Select the video file of the recording
+4. Specify the EAF output filename
+5. Press "Create EAF-File"